tealblend/tealblend.github.io/_posts/2016-2-16-Dataworks.md

    Dataworks Service
    Any database service (e.g. dashDB, )

- > Note: For this tutorial, we will be using dashDB service since it already contains sample data that we can use to manipulate with Dataworks.
+ > For this tutorial, we will be using dashDB service since it already contains sample data that we can use to manipulate with Dataworks.

 ##Adding Dataworks and dashDB service##